logo for matrixlab-examples.com

 algorithm: 'Nelder-Mead simplex direct search'

-Note that the solution in both cases is almost the same (within the default tolerance), but the number of function evaluations is not the same.
+Note that the solution in both cases is the same, but the number of function evaluations to get to the solution is not the same.

 Another example.
 Let’s solve this system: